roscoe81/northcliff_spl_monitor/README.md

 # Operation

-For a numerical display of the current approximate overall sound level:
+For a numerical display of the current approximate overall sound level (Display 0):

 Run python3 northcliff_spl_monitor.py or python3 northcliff_spl_monitor.py 0

-or for a graphical display of current and past approximate overall sound levels:
+or for a graphical display of current and past approximate overall sound levels (Display 1):

 Run python3 northcliff_spl_monitor.py 1

-or for a graphical display of current and past approximate sound levels by frequency band:
+or for a graphical display of current and past approximate sound levels by frequency band (Display 2):

 Run python3 northcliff_spl_monitor.py 2

 Version 2.1 adds the ability to cycle through the three displays by briefly touching the Enviro+'s light/proximity sensor

+Version 2.2 adds a line in Display 2 that shows the maximum sound level that's been recorded since selecting that display, as well as the time and date when it was recorded.
+The maximum sound level is reset when selecting another display.